 - Ask your health care team what the impact of your type of seizures may be.

 - Know what to look for and how to prevent injury or secondary illness.

-- Know when to seek medical care after a seizure - when is an emergency room visit needed and when should you be seen by your primary care or epilepsy providers.
+- Know when to seek medical care after a seizure: When is an emergency room visit needed?
+When should you be seen by your primary care or epilepsy providers?